OneUIProject/oneui-core/README.md

     // ...
 }
 ```
-You'll also need to remove Google's original libraries:
+In order for your project to build correctly, you'll need to remove Google's original libraries:
 ```groovy
 configurations.all {
     exclude group: 'androidx.appcompat', module: 'appcompat'